cpuhurtz/linux-tool-dump/README.md

 - [FRACTALHAMMER](./FRACTALHAMMER/README.md) is an extensive, Linux-focused keylogger.
 Developed by someone I'll refer to as "KVM."
     * Code needs to be revamped slightly (and tested) before being committed.
 Currently has three versions w/ differing features.

 - [GORENEST](./GORENEST/README.md) is one part "client", one part "implant", one part "generator."
-Developed in less than 10 minutes by the wicked wizard `raskov`.
+Developed in less than 10 minutes by the wicked wizard [raskov](https://github.com/v1k1ngspl01ts).
     * TL;DR - receive, decrypt, execute a binary.
 Does not touch the target filesystem.
     * The client is responsible for encrypting and sending traffic to a pre-designated IP-PORT pair.
     * The implant listens on said port.
 Received traffic is interpreted as a binary destined for decrypt-and-execute.